-ShareNet's mission is to address hunger and poverty in North Kitsap while respecting the dignity of those we serve in a nourishing environment.
+ShareNet Food Bank's mission is to fight hunger in North Kitsap County in a manner that respects the dignity of those we serve.

 25 Years of Service